 Subject Leaders may request scripts for teaching purposes after results have been released and by the deadlines specified by the Exam Boards (the consent of students must be obtained).
 Such requests must be agreed by the Associate Principal.
-GCSE re-marks cannot be applied for once a script has been returned.

 Section 14 Certificates